• BG3 Shadowheart Build Guide

 • Aid – Heals your allies within 9 metres for 5HP, and also increases their maximum HP by 5, until the next Long Rest.
 Use this after every Long Rest to improve your party’s health.
 Later on you can upcast the spell to increase the effect by 5HP per spell level.

-• Hold Person – Paralyse a humanoid creature, making it unable to move and act.
-At the end of each turns, the creature can try to free itself.
+• Hold Person – Hold a humanoid creature, making it unable to move and act.
+At the end of each turn, the creature can try to free itself with a Saving Throw.
 This is a Concentration Spell.
 Melee attacks against the stunned creature are guaranteed crits, so this is especially good when combined with a melee heavy hitter in your party, like Karlach, Laezel or any other Fighter/Barbarian/Paladin.

 You’ll also unlock a couple of new Domain Spells, which are spells that the Cleric will always have prepared (i.e they automatically go on your action bar without needing to choose them).